keelfw/axi4lite_reg_generator/README.md

 | reg8  | 11..4  | 255     |
 | reg4  | 3..0   | 0       |

+# Automated Documentation
+When creating the register file, a markdown file with the register configuration is also created.
+This file will have the same name as the specified output `.vhd` file but will have a `.md` extension.

 # Instructions to Create Register File
-In a simple example, if you have the json file shown in the example above saved as `my_regs.json`, type the following into the command prompt to create `my_regs.vhd`.
+In a simple example, if you have the json file shown in the example above saved as `my_regs.json`, type the following into the command prompt to create `my_regs.vhd` and `my_regs.md`.
 ```bash
 $ python -m axi4lite_reg_generator my_regs.json -o my_regs.vhd
 ```